google/koladata/docs/api_reference.md

 Returns an immutable Entity.

 Args:
-  arg: optional Python object to be converted to an Entity.
   schema: optional DataSlice schema.
 If not specified, a new explicit schema
     will be automatically created based on the schemas of the passed **attrs.
     You can also pass schema=&#39;name&#39; as a shortcut for